RedHatNordicsSA/linux4win/content/lab3.md

 As noted before, here you can interface with the command line interface of the server and do things that is not implemented in the user interface of the```Web console``` - Like installing the apache webserver - which is what we will do now.
 We will again use ```sudo``` to escalate our priviledges.

-:boom: Type below commands into the terminal:
+:boom: Type below commands into the terminal.
+This will install the Apache Web server:

 ```
 sudo dnf install httpd